ArigathanksGozaimuch/ReactNative-LoansCalculator/README.md

 # ReactNative-LoansCalculator
-College assignment ([Full PDF Documentation](https://github.com/ArigathanksGozaimuch/ReactNative-LoansCalculator/blob/main/Documentation.pdf)), simple loans calculator for mobile platform.
+College assignment ([Full PDF Documentation](https://github.com/ArigathanksGozaimuch/ReactNative-LoansCalculator/blob/main/Documentation.pdf) in Bahasa), simple loans calculator for mobile platform.
 The app calculate from 2 form of customer input: total vehicle cost and total month of loan.
 Then calculate the result based on predetermined formula as follows:
 * Down payment 30% from credit value in accordance with applicable regulations.
 * The car loan interest rate charged is 4.8% per year (flat)
 * The period taken is 5 years.